collocations.org

 3. force of personality

-charismatic, commanding, formidable, great, imposing, powerful, strong | stage
+charismatic, commanding, dominating, formidable, great, imposing, intimidating, powerful, strong

-He had a formidable stage presence.
+He has a commanding screen presence.

-VERB + PRESENCE
+VERB + presence

 have